Tillered Docs

 When you add a peer, Arctic performs these steps:

-1. Identity Exchange: The existing agent contacts the new agent and they exchange public keys
+1. Identity exchange: The existing agent contacts the new agent and they exchange public keys.

-3. Database Update: Both agents store each other's peer information
+3. Database update: Both agents store each other's peer information.

-The entire process typically completes within seconds.
+The handshake response includes a transitive-trust voucher.
+The process typically completes within seconds.

 Troubleshooting